 Health Indicator Report of Chlamydia Cases

-Infections caused by the bacterium ''Chlamydia trachomatis'' are the most frequently reported notifiable disease in Utah, with 10,541 cases reported in 2018.
-Over sixty percent of the reported cases were among persons between 15 and 24 years of age.
-The overall rate for chlamydia in Utah in 2018 was 333.5 cases per 100,000 persons.
+Infections caused by the bacterium ''Chlamydia trachomatis'' are among the most frequently reported notifiable disease in Utah, with 10,484 cases reported in 2020.
+Almost sixty percent of the reported cases were among persons between 15 and 24 years of age.
+The overall rate for chlamydia in Utah in 2020 was 322.6 cases per 100,000 persons.
 Females with chlamydia are at risk for developing pelvic inflammatory disease (PID), and both men and women may become infertile as a result of untreated chlamydia.
 Untreated chlamydia infections can damage the reproductive systems of both males and females.
 Susceptibility to more serious infections such as HIV also increases when an individual is infected with chlamydia.
 In addition, pregnant women with chlamydia can pass the infection to their infant during delivery, potentially resulting in pneumonia or neonatal ophthalmia.

 - National Center for HIV, STD, and TB Prevention, Centers for Disease Control and Prevention